 This course focuses on Linear Structures and its application in coding theory.
 For example the theory about vector spaces and the linear images between them belong to Linear Structures.
 Often vectors are seen as columns with real numbers and linear maps are indentified with matrices.
 But even continuous functions can be interpreted as vectors, and so can matrices.
 By looking at vectors and linear maps in a general way more, seemingly different, cases can be treated and understood in one go.
 A really nice application of this general treatment can be found in the coding theory, namely the theory of linear codes.
 Coding theory and, in particular, linear codes have wide applications.
 In the most divergent situations where data has to be sent from a transmitter to a receiver via an unreliable channel, codes are used to correct errors that may occur in the data.
 This is done by incorporating redundancy in the data in a smart and efficient way.
 In that way erroneous data, that were received, can often be correctly.
 One of the most appealing applications is the compact disc.
 Due to scratches and fingerprints the signal read by the laserhead contains almost always errors, but by the use of coding these errors can be corrected, if not too numerous.
 As a result Beethoven’s ninth can still be enjoyed without the disturbing cracks that are characteristic for good old vinyl records.

-This course will take place in the third quartile of your first year in the mathematics track.
+This course will take place in the third quartile of your first year in the mathematics track, and is taught by Jan Willem Polderman.
 The course starts with a general introduction to the basic notions in coding theory.
 Subsequently we shall focus on linear codes.
 As an intermezzo linear structures will be treated in a general context.
 There will be special attention to finite vector spaces Finally, we shall apply the theory of finite vector spaces linear coding theory.
 It will turn out that it is very handy and useful to think in a more abstract way about linear spaces and vectors.

 - Understanding the general basic theory about vector spaces and linear images.